Sterling drifts lower as Hammond raises prospect of end to austerity

 After a decade of cuts to public services, Hammond offered a glimpse of higher spending.
 But he made clear that more spending will hinge on London getting a Brexit agreement with Brussels, putting pressure on rebels in the ruling Conservative Party to back Prime Minister Theresa May.

-Against the euro, the pound traded flat at 88.90 pence per euro, unmoved by the budget announcements that included a fall in Britain’s expected borrowing needs between now and the mid-2020s.
+Against the euro, the pound traded flat at 88.90 pence per euro EURGBP=D3, unmoved by the budget announcements that included a fall in Britain’s expected borrowing needs between now and the mid-2020s.

 Sterling traders are turning their attention to the Bank of England’s monetary policy meeting on Thursday, where the central bank is expected to keep interest rates on hold but detail the conditions necessary for policy tightening.